9. What is direct responsible charge experience?

-For T, W, S, C, or N license(s), complete Examination Application for License to Operate (Form #ADM-035) and the accompanying Statement of Qualifications (Form #ADM-035A).
-For VSWS license, complete Examination Application for License to Operate a VSWS (Form #368A) and the accompanying Statement of Qualifications (Form #368B).
-Include documentation of High School diploma and completion of necessary training courses.
-The statement of qualifications must have an original signature by the appropriate signatory.
-The appropriate signatory is typically the licensed operator in charge at the system, but in some cases may be the system owner or administrator.
-Also include the necessary application fee.
-Applications submitted without the appropriate documentation and/or nonrefundable fee will be returned without substantive review.
-Applications must be postmarked or hand-delivered to the Bureau of Licensing & Pesticides Operations no later than February 15 for the March exam, May 15 for the June exam, and September 15 for the October exam.
+For T, W, S, C, N, or VSWS license(s) complete Examination Application for License to Operate (Form #ADM-035) and the accompanying Statement of Qualifications (Form #ADM-035A).
+Include documentation of High School Diploma and completion of necessary training courses.
+The statement of qualifications must include an original signature by the appropriate signatory which is typically the licensed operator in charge at the system but in some cases may be the system owner or administrator.
+The non-refundable $70 application fee must be included with each individual application.
+Applications that are received without the appropriate documentation and/or fee will be returned without Board of Examiner review.
+Applications must be postmarked no later than February 1st for the March exam, June 1st for the July exam, and September 1st for the October exam.

-Individuals holding licenses issued by other State(s) may apply to New Jersey’s Board of Examiners to be granted a New Jersey license.
-The applicant must meet the minimum NJ education and experience requirements for the license sought and have passed an examination that is deemed equivalent to a New Jersey exam.
+Individuals holding licenses issued by other State(s) may apply to the Board of Examiners to be considered for an equivalent New Jersey license.
+The applicant must meet the minimum education and experience requirements for the New Jersey license and must have passed an examination that is considered equivalent to the New Jersey exam.
 Also, New Jersey may only grant reciprocity for another State’s license if that State grants reciprocity to New Jersey licensees.
-Please contact the Bureau of Licensing & Pesticides Operations at (609) 777-1012 if you require further information about this process.

 Only water-related courses are accepted for water licenses.
 Only wastewater-related courses are accepted for wastewater licenses.
 Some courses may be valid for both water and wastewater licenses.